 The timestamps in API responses are in users local time, with time zone designator included in the timestamp.

 60 requests per minute.
 For apps published in Connected Apps, the limits are

 120 requests per minute.
 The quotas reset at the top of each hour and minute.
 Each response includes the headers

 X-RateLimit-MinuteRemaining with the current values.
 If the rate limiting is activated, the

 429 Too Many Requests response code is returned.
-If you need a higher limit, please contact us at firstname.lastname@example.org
+Requests using newly issued access tokens will have double the normal rate limit for an hour.
+If you need a higher limit, please contact us at email@example.com.

 The from/to date range in API calls must be between

 firstDate in user profile and the current day.
 When requesting data for a specific week or month, the week/month must be between week/month of first date in user profile and current week/month.

 In ideal conditions the API should provide at most couple of hours old user data.
 User data is uploaded to our servers whenever user opens the app in phone and periodically every couple of hours.